 CompNet is a network of dedicated researchers with considerable experience in firm level cross-country analysis.
 The Network provides a forum for discussion with its working paper series and its conferences.
 It offers the opportunity to get in touch with leading experts in firm-level datasets and productivity studies.

-Over the years, CompNet has produced a vast series of methodological papers explaining in detail all the features of the firm-level-based database:
+Over the years, CompNet has produced a vast series of methodological papers explaining in detail all the features of the firm-level-based dataset:

-An extensive description of every indicator and of the possible uses of this database can be found here: Compendium on the diagnostic toolkit for competitiveness.
+An extensive description of every indicator and of the possible uses of this dataset can be found here: Compendium on the diagnostic toolkit for competitiveness.

-The database can be downloaded in .zip format by clicking here.
+The dataset can be downloaded in .zip format by clicking here.

-All researchers can apply to have access to the firm-level-based CompNet data by submitting the data request form to the CompNet team.
+All researchers can apply to have access to the firm-level-based CompNet data by submitting the data request form to the CompNet team via the IWH Research Data Centre.

 CompNet members and participating institutions that would like to access the data are requested to submit a shortened project description that is available upon request.